Nuosis/FM-AI/src/components/Settings/error.md

 ---

-## 1. Invalid or Unsupported Model Name
-- The payload uses `model: "gpt-4.1-nano"`.
-If the edge function or provider does not recognize this model name, it may reject the request.

 ## 2. Invalid Provider Name
 - The payload uses `provider: "openAI"`.
 If the edge function expects a different casing (e.g., "openai" or "OpenAI") or a different value, it may return a 400.